CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

 It is often helpful to solve a problem in one specific instance before doing it for all cases.

 In programming, we always try the simplest thing first.
 Let’s consider how to convert just one number in to a percentage.

-Let’s consider the variable declaration below:
+Consider the variable declaration below:

 ```js {linenos=table,linenostart=1}
 const decimalNumber = 0.5;